 Some web hosting services have very broad interpretations of what they consider “pornography,” so if you’re a photographer that does Boudoir photography or anything similar, you’ll need to keep this in mind when choosing your hosting.
 For example Bluehost has a strong policy against explicit images, while Dreamhost is fine with Boudoir as long as the subjects aren’t nude.
 If you’re a photographer who shoots artistic nude or similar photography, you’ll need to consider an alternative hosting company.

 Although not specific to photography sites per se, many finding a local and/or sustainably powered web host may fit in with your values.
 If so, there are a number of companies to choose from.
 They may not have the stellar prices that some of the larger companies have (though many of the larger companies are also moving to renewable energy), you’ll have the pride of knowing you’re supporting your local economy and be able to stop on in and talk to a real person when you’re having problems.
 An of course, if you’re the type of person who is comfortable doing everything remotely, you can still do that, too.

 Top Choices For Web Hosting For Photographers

-InMotion is employee owned and operated company that offers stellar services to photographers and other image-heavy customers.
+InMotion is an employee owned and operated company that offers stellar services to photographers and other image-heavy customers.
 They offer affordable web hosting services, robust server solutions, WordPress support, and a DIY website creating tool.

 - Unlimited storage and bandwidth.